 To purchase: Write to us at connect@jnaf.org

-Although he was considered an abstract painter, he preferred calling his work “non-objective”, and believed that “there is no such thing as abstract art.”
-Gaitonde’s paintings, evocative of subliminal depths, are known for their spiritual quality and characteristic silence that is as meditative as it is eternal and momentous.
-The plain, large surfaces of layered paint possess an inherent quality of light.
-The textural structure along with the interplay of colour is the main aspect of his works.
-His compositions, inspired by zen philosophy reveals his speech and emotes silence.
 Art, for Gaitonde, was a process complete in itself.
-In exploring his inner spaces and transient realities, it helped him move towards himself.
-His paintings bring out fact that the process is the result.
-He worked with various mediums, and used a roller and palette knives to create his own layered texture.
+In exploring his inner spaces and transient realities, it helped him to move towards himself.
+His paintings bring out the fact that the process is the result.
+He worked with various mediums and used a roller and palette knives to create his own layered texture.
 Over the years, he evolved as a painter who was increasingly more meticulous.

 Gaitonde was awarded the Padma Shri in 1971.
-He also won the first prize at the Young Asians Artists Association in Tokyo in 1957 and a Rockefeller fellowship in New York in 1964.
-He lived and worked in New Delhi, and passed away in 2001.
+He also won the Fleischmann Prize at the First Young Asians Artists Association in Tokyo in 1957 and the Rockefeller Fellowship in New York from 1964 to 1965.
+He lived and worked in New Delhi and passed away in 2001.